 - Have prerequisite courses at another institution

 - Are in the nursing, radiography, practical nursing, or paramedic programs

 - Are applying for financial aid

 - Transfer students must complete a Transcript Evaluation Request Form.
 To ensure the successful transfer of previous college credits, students seeking a degree at HCC must submit official transcripts from all colleges attended and any applicable military transcripts to the Office of Admissions, Records and Registration.
 A review of the transcripts will not be completed until all documents are received and a Transcript Evaluation Request Form has been submitted.
 If the student has taken CLEP, DSST, AP or similar standardized exams, official score reports must be submitted, as well.

 Take skills assessment of your reading, writing, and math skills at the Academic Testing Center.
 If you plan to earn a degree or certificate, or plan to enroll in a course with an English or math prerequisite, take the appropriate assessment test before you register.
 There is no charge for the assessment unless you do not plan to attend HCC or require HCC to send your scores to another school.
 There will then be a charge of $20 to take assessments.
 To schedule placement tests, click here.

 - Exempt from the Math assessment if you have a SAT math score or 500 or higher, an ACT math score of 21 or higher, an assessment score of 750 or higher on the Algebra II MCAP exam, if you have passed a college level math course, or if you have a GED Mathematical Reasoning score of 165 or higher.

-- Exempt from the Reading and English assessment if you have a SAT critical reading score of 500 or higher, an ACT English score of 21 or higher, an assessment score of 750 or higher in English 10 or 11 MCAP English Language Arts/Literacy score, if you have passed a college level English composition course, or if you have a GED Reasoning Through Language Arts score of 165 or higher.
+- Exempt from the Reading and English assessment if you have a SAT Evidenced Based Reading and Writing score of 500 or higher, an ACT English score of 21 or higher, an assessment score of 750 or higher in English 10 or 11 MCAP English Language Arts/Literacy score, if you have passed a college level English composition course, or if you have a GED Reasoning Through Language Arts score of 165 or higher.

 - Exempt from all assessments if you have a degree from a regionally accredited college or university.